JAW838/campaign-notes/content/Lore/Eastern Continent of Feyrndel/Feyrndel.md

 - Least affected by [[The Shattering]], this largely desert covered continent remains more connected to the ways of the old world than the others.
-It’s also the homeland of everyone's favorite Golyn.
+It’s also the homeland of everyone's favorite Golyn, [[Ondo]].